AlanAntony1/GroupESoftwareEngineering/README.md

 Users may download the app for themselves in order to run locally or run tests.

 Then, either open the folder in VSCode and use the built-in terminal or navigate to the folder's location using Terminal Powershell or Command Prompt.
+Note Command Prompt can not be used for Windows Users.

 ```bash
     cd GroupESoftwareEngineering